JarekJurek/audit_software/README.md

-# Evaluation and labelling software
+# Evaluation and Labelling Software

-Project for displaying and creating labels on results images to evaluate detection program.
+Project for displaying and creating labels on results images to evaluate the detection program.

-The system supports interactive labeling, viewing, and management of pollution labels, helping to identify and address contamination issues.
+The system supports interactive labeling, viewing, validation, and management of pollution labels, helping to identify and address contamination issues.

 ## Project Description

 ### Main Modules

-- **app.py**: The main application module that initializes and runs the `Reviewer` class to handle image processing and user interaction.
+- **app.py**: Initializes and runs the `Reviewer` class to handle images and labels management.
+- **validator.py**: Initializes and runs the `Validator` class to handle validating of the detection system.
 - **label_manager.py**: Manages pollution labels, including adding, displaying, saving, and deleting labels for individual images.
 - **io_controller.py**: Handles user input (key presses) for navigation, labeling actions, and deleting labels.
 - **blender.py**: Manages blending and processing of multiple images for visualization.